bekk/gcp-workshop/README.md

 ## Terraform

+Start by cloning this repository if you haven't already done so, either using your preferred way using a GUI or any of the commands below:

+* Using the [GitHub CLI](https://cli.github.com): `gh repo clone bekk/azure-workshop`
+* Using SSH keys: `git clone git@github.com:bekk/azure-workshop`
+* Using HTTPS: `git clone https://github.com/bekk/azure-workshop`

+This repository has a couple a folders:

+* `frontend_dist/` contains some pre-built frontend files that we'll upload.
+* `infra/` will contain our terraform code.
+* If you're stuck you can peek in the `solutions` folder.

-This repository has two folders for this workshop: `frontend_dist/` contains some pre-built frontend files that we'll upload and `infra/` will contain our terraform code.
-All files should be created here, and all terraform commands assume you're in this folder, unless something else is explicitly specified.
+The `infra/` folder should only contain the `terraform.tf`.
+All files should be created in this folder, and all terraform commands assume you're in this folder, unless something else is explicitly specified.

-The `infra/` folder, does not contain many files yet:
+> [!TIP]
+> Resources can be declared in any file inside a module (directory).
+For small projects, everything can declared in a single file (conventionally named `main.tf`).
+There are some [file naming conventions in the terraform style guide](https://developer.hashicorp.com/terraform/language/style#file-names).

+> [!NOTE]
-* `terraform.tf` contains *provider* configuration.
+> `terraform.tf` contains *provider* configuration.
 A provider is a plugin or library used by the terraform core to provide functionality.
-The `google` provider we will use in this workshop provides the definition of GCP resources and translates to correct API requests when you apply your configuration.
+The `google` provider we will use in this workshop provides the definition of Google Cloud Platform (GCP) resources and translates resource blocks to correct API requests when you apply your configuration.

 Let's move on to running some actual commands 🚀